negi2003uk01/SQL-Data-Analysis-Project/README.md

 Original source:

 * Data With Baraa: https://www.youtube.com/@DataWithBaraa
-* SQL Data Analytics Project: https://github.com/DataWithBaraa/sql-data-analytics-project

 All credit for the original dataset and learning materials belongs to Data With Baraa.

 This repository represents my learning and practice using SQL.
-I have not created the original dataset or tutorial materials.

 ## 🎯 What I Learned